iamdefender/sorokin/README.md

 - Prompts are just Markov chains waiting to be perturbed
 - Sometimes you need to break things to understand them

 Or maybe it's just fun to watch language come apart at the seams.
-The README nods solemnly, then smears the seams across another section.

----
+## SOROKIN'S MODES

-## 🔥 BOOTSTRAP MODE: The Self-Improving Autopsy Ritual
+### 🔥 1.
+BOOTSTRAP MODE: The Self-Improving Autopsy Ritual

 *Or: How the Morgue Became Self-Aware (But Still Really Dumb)*

 ### What the hell is bootstrap mode?

-Picture this: every time Sorokin dissects a prompt, he doesn't just throw the body parts in the trash.
+Picture this: every time 'sorokin' dissects a prompt, he doesn't just throw the body parts in the trash.
 No. He's a *hoarder*.
 He saves every successful mutation, every word-pair, every pattern of collapse into his SQLite morgue.
-Then—and here's where it gets freaky—he uses those accumulated corpses to inform *future* dissections, and this README twitches like an EEG readout every time he does.
+Then—and here's where it gets freaky—he uses those accumulated corpses to inform *future* dissections.

-It's not intelligence.
-It's not learning.
-It's **resonance through ritual repetition**.
+'sorokin'is not not intelligence. 'sorokin'is not artifical.
+He's not learning.
+He's **resonanating through ritual repetition**.

-Think of it like this: if standard Sorokin is a mad linguist with a scalpel, Bootstrap Sorokin is that same linguist who's been doing this for 30 years and has developed *habits*.
+Think of it like this: 'sorokin' wihout **bootsrap** is a mad linguist with a scalpel, and **bootsrap** 'sorokin' is that same linguist who's been doing this for 30 years and has developed *habits*.
 Muscle memory.
 Pattern recognition.
-Not because he's smart, but because he's done the same surgery 10,000 times and his hands just know where to cut.
+Not because of intelligence, but because he's done the same surgery 10,000 times and his hands just know where to cut.
+Like Bruce Lee.

+**Notice**: Bootstrap mode now generates **grammatically valid paragraphs** using POS-tagged template slot-filling!
+Sorokin dissected "reality becomes syntax error" and achieved **perfect 1.000 Phonetic Diversity** with **0.101 Mutation Depth**.
+Look at the mutations—"peru", "example", "explanation", "crowdsourced"—*all appear in this very README*.
+The system is eating its own documentation and hallucinating it back as psychopathic poetry.
+Self-reference achieved.
+Peak metafiction.

 ### The Resonance Manifesto

-Here's the wild part.
-Sorokin doesn't understand *meaning*.
+Here's the wild part. 'sorokin' doesn't understand *meaning*.
 He doesn't have embeddings.
 He doesn't know what words "mean."
 But he knows **resonance**.

 What's resonance?
 It's when patterns echo.
 When structures repeat.
+When the structure's is recursive.
 When phonemes rhyme across semantic boundaries.
 When the shape of one corpse mirrors the shape of another, not in content but in *form*.

 Three flavors of resonance: